-A fundamental aspect of the course is supervised learning in the field, and this is in fact a basic requirement for the professional recognition of the degree.
-In the field instruction subjects --- Social Work Practice IB, Social Work Practice IIB, and Social Work Practice IIIB -a student is under the supervision of a field instructor of the School, usually in a social work agency, while he learns to apply the principles of professional practice in an actual practice setting.
-From half-way through second year, a total of 170 seven-hour days are taken up in this way.
+An integral aspect of the course is organized learning in the field and this is a basic requirement for the professional recognition of the degree.
+In the field education subjects: Social Work Practice IB, Social Work Practice IIB, and Social Work Practice IIIB, a field instructor, usually in a social agency is responsible for a student learning to apply the principles of professional practice in an actual practice setting.
+From halfway through second year, a total of 170 seven-hour days are taken up in this way.
 About half of these days are scheduled during academic recess periods.
-A student's four field work placements will be in more than one type of social work setting.
-Some of the settings used are; medical, psychiatric, family and child welfare, services to the aged, and corrective services.
-Non-government agencies and agencies at all levels of government are included in the program.
+A student's four field education placements are in more than one type of practice setting.
+The settings available include medical, psychiatric, community health, local community, family and child welfare, education, services to handicapped groups, services to the aged, services to migrants, income security, and corrective services.
+Non-government social agencies and agencies at all levels of government are utilized.